ramesh01987/Phishing_emails_Analysis/README.md

 6. **Common Themes in Non-Phishing Emails**:
    - Non-phishing emails often focus on internal operations, industry-specific language, and professional or technical jargon relevant to the recipient's sector.

+# Modules

+This project utilizes several Python modules to analyze and visualize the Phishing Email Dataset effectively:

+- **pandas**: Used for data manipulation and analysis, including loading datasets, data cleaning, and creating data structures like dataframes.

+- **WordCloud**: Generates visual representations of word frequency in text data, aiding in identifying prominent terms or themes.

+- **nltk.corpus.stopwords**: Provides a set of commonly used words (e.g., "the", "is", "and") that are often filtered out during text preprocessing to focus on meaningful content.

+- **string**: Provides a collection of string constants and utilities for string manipulation tasks, such as removing punctuation from text data.

+- **matplotlib.pyplot**: Part of the Matplotlib library, used for creating visualizations like line plots, histograms, and bar charts to visualize data insights.

+- **Counter**: From the collections module, used for counting the frequency of elements in a dataset, often applied to analyze word frequency or data distribution.

+- **seaborn**: Builds on Matplotlib and provides additional plot types and enhanced aesthetics for statistical data visualization.

+- **chi2_contingency**: A function from scipy.stats, used for performing the chi-square test of independence on contingency tables to assess associations between categorical variables.

+- **pointbiserialr**: Calculates the point-biserial correlation coefficient between a binary variable (e.g., phishing vs. non-phishing) and a continuous variable (e.g., word frequency), measuring their linear relationship.

+- **nltk.tokenize.word_tokenize**: Tokenizes sentences into words, essential for text preprocessing tasks like counting word occurrences or analyzing text structure.

+- **nltk.tokenize.sent_tokenize**: Splits text into sentences, useful for segmenting text data and analyzing sentence-level patterns.

+- **TextBlob**: Simplifies text processing tasks such as part-of-speech tagging, sentiment analysis, and translation through its intuitive interface.

+- **CountVectorizer**: Part of scikit-learn, converts a collection of text documents into a matrix of token counts, facilitating machine learning model training on text data.

+- **LatentDirichletAllocation**: From scikit-learn, used for topic modeling to discover abstract topics within a collection of documents, aiding in thematic analysis of text data.

+These modules collectively enable comprehensive analysis, visualization, and interpretation of the Phishing Email Dataset, empowering insights into email characteristics and distinguishing features between phishing and non-phishing emails.